Lab Snapshots

 Fig.5 - My example setup for astrophotography: a small Maksutov telescope with a digital SLR camera and autoguider (both with lens heater) mounted on an equatorial mount.

-In my works I use techniques that involve capturing multiple images (sometimes thousands) and compositing them together in an additive process known as stacking.
+In my work, I use techniques that involve capturing multiple images (sometimes thousands) and compositing them together in an additive process known as stacking.
 This technique sharpens images, overcomes atmospheric distortions, compensates for tracking errors, enhances the visibility of faint objects with low signal-to-noise ratios, and filters out light pollution.
 In simple terms, instead of taking a single photograph with a very long exposure time, stacking involves taking multiple pictures with shorter exposures, which are then combined into a single photo with better parameters.

-To facilitate the use of a digital SLR camera as a sensor in astrophotography, I have built a suitable device which I named AstroDriver (Fig.6).
+To facilitate the use of a digital SLR camera as a sensor in astrophotography, I have built a suitable device which I named AstroDriver (Fig. 6).

 Fig.6 - The AstroDriver